Skip to content

 Then follow instructions below to apply upgrade.

-For detailed instruction per distribution:
+For detailed instructions per distribution:

 On TrueNAS CORE you can check and install the new Bleemeo agent version by running the following in a shell: